 FAQ’s are provided, but to fully understand the grievance process refer to Part V. Grievance Procedures of the Faculty Manual for full details.
 Please review this information before beginning the grievance process.

 Contact the Ombudsperson and Grievance Counselors directly.
+Grievance counselors do not advise faculty members or administrators from their own colleges.
 Please see the Grievance Board roster to find their contact information.
 The roster also includes the names of Grievance Board members and Senior Lecturer Consultants.
 These individuals, however, should not be contacted directly.
 Please contact the Ombudsperson, a Grievance Counselor, or the Faculty Senate Program Coordinator (Monica Patterson, firstname.lastname@example.org) with any questions about the grievance process.

 R. Gordon Halfacre, 864-656-4353